dellow/Web-Framework/README.md

 	bash ./clean
 This will remove the Git wrapper and replace with a fresh Git initialisation and remove any un-necessary files/directories.

+## Styleguide
+There is a basic CSS styleguide in `media/styleguide.html`.

 ## Working with SCSS
 Any new SCSS partials should be added in the `site` directory. `base` and `config` should be left as is so they can be overwritten and updated.
 Use the `site/_vars` partial to override any of the default variables set in `config/_vars`.

 ### Debug Mode
-By default debug mode is on.
+By default debug mode is off.
 Adapted from Harry Roberts' `inuit.css` this will provide hints for potentially incorrect markup.
-You can disable this by declaring `$debug_mode = false` in `site/vars`.
+You can enable this by declaring `$debug_mode = true` in `site/vars`.

 ### Responsive
 The framework comes with a `breakpoints` partial in both `base` and `site` these are only for global responsive changes and theoretically could be left untouched.
 You should use the `respond-to` mixin to create responsive styles at the bottom of the relevant partial file.